• Skip to primary navigation

 FAQ’s: What’s the Best Way to Paint Furniture?

-When you want a smooth, flawless surface, I recommend the Zibra brush.
+This is one of the most common questions I get about furniture painting.
+When you want a smooth, flawless surface without brush strokes, I recommend the Zibra brush.
 Not only does it hold a lot of paint so you don’t have to keep dipping into your can but it also shows virtually no brush marks.
 You can check the current price here: Zibra Brush

 Can you use milk paint for kitchen cabinets?

-I suppose you can but I wouldn’t recommend it.
-Not only would it be cost prohibitive but you would definitely need to add the bonding agent and a good top coat to seal in the milk paint.
-It’s definitely doable if you have a certain look you want to achieve but if you want a consistent color, then latex is a better option for cabinets.
+I suppose you can but I wouldn’t recommend it because milk paints aren’t durable enough for the everyday wear and tear of cabinets.
+Not only would it be cost prohibitive to milk paint cabinets but you would definitely need to add the bonding agent and a good top coat to seal in the milk paint.
+It’s definitely doable if you have a certain look you want to achieve but if you want a consistent color milk paint on cabinets is NOT for you.
 The best milk paint for cabinets would actually be General Finishes Milk Paint which isn’t actually milk paint at all.
+Be sure to see this post: The Best Paint for Cabinets (24 Brands Blind-Tested and Reviewed)

 Should I use milk paint or chalk paint for cabinets?